 - Fully equipped multi-purpose/gross motor room.

-Specialized staff include: Teachers; Instructional Assistants; Program Aides; Occupational, Physical, Speech/Language and Music Therapists; Social Worker; Psychologist; Physical Education/Swim Teacher; Nurses; Cook; Custodians; Bus Drivers; Volunteer Coordinator and Administrative Support Staff.
+Specialized staff include: Teachers; Instructional Assistants; Program Aides; Occupational, Physical, Speech/Language and Music Therapists; Social Worker; Psychologist; Adapted Physical Education/Swim Teacher; Nurses; Cook; Custodians; Bus Drivers; Volunteer Coordinator and Administrative Support Staff.